DenisPalnitsky/immu-svn/README.md

 # ImmuDb based source management system

-Immu-svn is a source code management system that stores code in ImmuDb which makes you code history immutable in compliant with every possible regulation.
+Immu-svn is a source code management system that stores code in ImmuDb which makes you code history immutable in compliance with every possible regulation.

 # How it works
 immu-svn is a cli application